-Figure 2-8: NH002 levels at toe of seawall
+Figure 2-0.
+MH002 levels at the of Seawall

-Figure 2-8 shows that at the toe of the seawall at NH002 the overall trend has been one of accretion of approximately 0.1m/year, although the level of beach material was higher in 2016 than 2017 which means this might not be representative of the long term trend.
+Figure 2-8 shows that at the toe of the seawall at NH002 the overall trend has been one of accretion of approximately 0.1m/year, although the level of beach material was higher in 2016 than 2017 which means this might not be representative of the long-term trend.
 The beach level at the toe of the wall has varied by approximately 1.1m over the monitoring period.